speciationgenomics/speciationgenomics.github.io/_pages/sliding_windows.md

 For this script we need specify that at least 50% of the individuals of each population need to have data for a site to be considered (--minData 0.5) and we reduce m to 10 as it only considers polymorphic sites.

-To plot the results, we need to download the output files that the two scripts produced to plot it on our local computers with R. Please download all files found in the genome_scan folder: /home/data/genome_scan/*
+To plot the results, we need will use the full dataset and read it into R. You can download all files found in the genome_scan folder: /home/data/genome_scan/*

 Then we can start plotting: